BFerkol/FullStack_Udacity_Projects/projects/02_trivia_api/starter/backend/README.md

 ```

 POST `/questions/search`
-Fetches all questions where a substring matches the search term (not case-sensitive)
+- Fetches all questions where a substring matches the search term (not case-sensitive)
 - Request body: {searchTerm:string}
+- Returns: all the questions that include the search term, in paginated form, without filter by category
 - Example response:
 ```
 {